Joe Biden 2020 presidential campaign: Election Day and beyond

-The election was held on November 3.
-On November 6, election-calling organization Decision Desk HQ forecast that Biden had won the election based on its forecast that Biden had won Pennsylvania; this result coupled with Biden's other projected state wins would grant him over 270 electoral college votes.
+The presidential election was held on November 3, 2020.
+On November 6, election-calling organization Decision Desk HQ asserted that Biden had won the election based on its forecast that Biden had won Pennsylvania; this result, coupled with Biden's other projected state wins, would give him over 270 electoral college votes.

-By November 7, news organizations ABC News, Associated Press, CBS News, CNN, Fox News, NBC News, Reuters, and the New York Times all forecast that Biden had won the election.
+By November 7, various major news outlets forecasted that Biden had won the election.

-As of December 27, Joe Biden has received 81,283,098 votes to Donald Trump's 74,222,958 votes, or 51.3% to 46.8%.
-In addition, Biden has won 306 electoral college votes to Trump's 232, exactly the same margins as the 2016 election, which Donald Trump had repeatedly called a "landslide victory".
+Biden won 306 electoral college votes to Trump's 232.
+This was the exact margin by which Trump had won in his 2016 victory over Hillary Clinton, which Trump had repeatedly called a "landslide victory".
+Biden received 81,283,501 votes to Trump's 74,223,975.
 Biden broke the record for most votes cast during an election in the history of the United States, while Trump received the most votes ever for a sitting president.
+Biden became the first Democratic presidential candidate since the 1990s to win the Sun Belt states of Georgia and Arizona.
+In contrast, he was the first presidential candidate to be elected president without winning the states of Florida since 1992 and Ohio since 1960.
+He also became the first Democrat to win the presidential election without the state of Iowa since 1976.

-On December 9, every state had certified their election results, with West Virginia being the last state to do so.
-On Monday December 14, the Electoral College voted to elect Joe Biden and Kamala Harris President and Vice President-Elect, affirming what was projected to happen on November 6 and 7.
-After a chaotic attack on the Capitol, lawmakers met on January 6 and counted the electoral votes submitted by the states, finally ensuring that Joe Biden would take office on January 20.
+By December 9, every state had certified its election results, with West Virginia being the final state to do so.
+On Monday, December 14, the Electoral College voted to elect Joe Biden and Kamala Harris.

-During and after the election, Donald Trump and his allies have repeatedly claimed that there was significant fraud in this election, often with little or no evidence.
-Because of this, Trump and his lawyers have called for swing state officials to overturn the results, frequently drawing criticism for their inflammatory and violent remarks.
-He has filed more than 50 lawsuits challenging the results in several different swing states, but almost all have been lost.
-Notably, a major lawsuit challenging the vote in 6 different swing states was unanimously rejected by the conservative majority Supreme Court.
-In a last ditch attempt at overturning the election, several Republican members of the House and Senate objected to the January 6 certification of the Electoral College, but after a long night of deliberation, Mike Pence certified the results for Joe Biden, much to the ire of Donald Trump.
-That same day, a violent group of Trump supporters broke into the United States Capitol while Congress was counting the votes in an attempt to halt or slow the proceedings.
-They were not successful in stopping the count, though they did manage to delay the certification by a few hours.
+During and after the 2020 presidential election, Trump and his allies repeatedly claimed, often with little or no evidence, that there was significant electoral fraud in the 2020 election.
+Because of this, Trump and his lawyers called for swing state officials to overturn the results, frequently drawing criticism for their inflammatory and violent remarks.
+Trump's supporters filed lawsuits challenging the results in several different swing states.
+As of December 2020, more than 50 such lawsuits had been either withdrawn or dismissed.
+Notably, a major lawsuit challenging the vote in six different swing states was unanimously rejected by the conservative majority Supreme Court.

+On January 6, 2021, a violent group of Trump supporters broke into the United States Capitol while Congress was counting the electoral votes in an attempt to halt or slow the proceedings.
+The rioters were not successful in stopping the count, though they did manage to delay the certification by a few hours.

+Despite the attacks, lawmakers successfully met and began counting the electoral votes submitted by the states on January 6.
+In a last-ditch attempt at overturning the election, several Republican members of the House and Senate objected to the January 6 certification of the Electoral College, but after a long night of deliberation, Mike Pence certified the results for Biden, ensuring that Biden would take office as the 46th president at noon on January 20.